Rachel Horne: Business News

 Following her departure from Newsround, Horne joined BBC Two's flagship business programme Working Lunch.
 Horne was a member of the team as its business reporter from May 2006.
 Horne remained on the programme until its relaunch in 2008.

 After Working Lunch, Horne joined the BBC News Channel's Business News team in 2009.
 Horne became a regular presenter, often presenting the afternoon and evening shift.
 Horne presented Monday to Thursday throughout the afternoon and evening after returning from maternity leave in 2012.

 It was announced in 2012 that the BBC News Channel's business bulletins would be axed as part of the Delivering Quality First scheme.
 Horne left the channel for a time after the move to New Broadcasting house.
 Horne reappeared presenting the business on the BBC News Channel during 2015 and presented regularly on Tuesdays, Wednesdays and Fridays.

 Radio

 Horne joined BBC Radio 2 in March 2018, replacing Lynn Bowles as the new regular weekday mornings travel news reporter.
 When Chris Evans left the BBC for Virgin Radio UK in January 2019, Horne went with him, along with Vassos Alexander and a number of other former Radio 2 breakfast show colleagues.
 Horne has since on occasion returned to presenting the travel news on Radio 2.
 Horne took on an expanded role on the new Virgin Radio breakfast show including becoming the programme's newsreader.
 Horne announced she was leaving the show on 28 March 2024.

 Personal life

-Horne married British comedian Alex Horne in 2005, whom she met at Sidney Sussex College, Cambridge.
+Horne married British comedian Alex Horne on 1 January 2005, whom she met at Sidney Sussex College, Cambridge.
 The couple have three sons and live in Chesham, Buckinghamshire.